SafeExamBrowser/seb-server-setup/docs/install-production.rst

 2. Get a clone of the seb-server-setup repository and navigate to the demo setup folder

  .. code-block:: bash

     $ git clone https://github.com/SafeExamBrowser/seb-server-setup.git -b v1.4-latest
-    $ cd seb-server-setup/docker/demo/cloud/kind-example
+    $ cd seb-server-setup/docker/prod/cloud/kind-example

 3. If some specific configuration is needed, this can be done within this step.
 See :ref:`configuration-label` for more details on how to configure the services.
 Spring based configuration settings can be set either in the respective application-prod.properties files in docker/ethz/cloud/kustomize/config/ or via override in docker/demo/cloud/kind-example/kustomization.yml within the respective service.

 .. note::
-    The spring property names can be overriden in the respective yml by change the "." separator with a "_" separator.
+    The spring property names can be override in the respective yml by change the "." separator with a "_" separator.

 4. Create the docker-container with the Kubernetes cluster and initialize Ingress.

 - Linux: exec kind_deploy.sh

  .. code-block:: bash

     $ .\kind_deploy

 - Windows:

  .. code-block:: bash

     $ kind create cluster --config=kindcluster.yaml
     $ kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/kind/deploy.yaml

 Now you should be able to show the Ingress pods:

  .. code-block:: bash

     $ kubectl get pods -n ingress-nginx

 5. Create a namespace for the services:

  .. code-block:: bash

     $ kubectl create ns seb-server-prod

 6. Build the services from the template:

  .. code-block:: bash

     $ kustomize build . | kubectl apply -f -

 .. note::